 How to Get a VA Loan

-You can read down further for some more information about VA loans, or click here for my separate post on How to Get a VA Loan
+You can read down further for some more information about using a VA loan to buy a house, or click here for my separate detailed post on How to Get a VA Loan

 Everybody loves to point out there is no private mortgage insurance (PMI) on a VA loan when you have less than 20% down.
 This is because the VA guarantees 25% of the loan up to a limit for a lender.
 This makes it possible to purchase houses with no money down without paying PMI.
 This guarantee also allows interest rates to be slightly lower than similar non-VA loans.

 The VA balances this out by charging a funding fee for the loan.

 This fee will be a percentage of the entire loan, and can be paid in cash or rolled into the loan price.

 The amount of the fee will depend on the type of veteran you are, down payment amount, and whether it is your first or a subsequent time using the VA loan.

 |Type of Veteran||Down payment||% for first time use||Subsequent use|